 Auditor Fees Policy.
-In 2003, the Audit Committee approved a policy concerning the pre-approval of audit and non-audit services to be provided by PricewaterhouseCoopers LLP, our independent accountants.
+The Audit Committee has approved a policy concerning the pre-approval of audit and non-audit services to be provided by PricewaterhouseCoopers LLP, our independent accountants.
 The policy requires that all services provided by PricewaterhouseCoopers LLP to us, including audit services, audit-related services, tax services and other services, must be pre-approved by the Audit Committee.
 In some cases, pre-approval is provided by the full Audit Committee for up to a year, and relates to a particular category or group of services and is subject to a particular budget.
 In other cases, specific pre-approval is required.
 The Audit Committee has delegated authority to the Chairman of the Committee to pre-approve additional services, and any such pre-approvals must then be communicated to the full Audit Committee.

-The Audit Committee approved all audit and non-audit services provided to us by PricewaterhouseCoopers LLP during the 2003 fiscal year.
+The Audit Committee approved all audit and non-audit services provided to us by PricewaterhouseCoopers LLP during the 2004 and 2003 fiscal years.

-(2) Included in "All Other Fees" are services performed relating to a real property tax appeal (which were performed prior to May 6, 2003) and litigation support services (which were performed in 2002).
-In accordance with the Sarbanes-Oxley Act of 2002, beginning on May 6, 2003, PricewaterhouseCoopers may no longer be retained to perform these types of services.
+(2) Includes services performed relating to a real property tax appeal (which were performed prior to May 6, 2003) and litigation support services (which were performed in 2002 but billed in 2003).
+In accordance with the Sarbanes-Oxley Act of 2002, beginning on May 6, 2003, PricewaterhouseCoopers LLP may no longer be retained to perform these types of services.